Introduction

 Homeownership is still unattainable for many groups

 There is a large racial gap in homeownership throughout the United States, including in Central New York.
 The Black-White gap is particularly large, both within the City of Syracuse and throughout the region.
-For example, in Cortland County in 2021 there were over twice as many White owner-occupied households than White renter-occupied households.
-In the same year, there were over three times as many Black renter-occupied households as owner-occupied households in Cortland County.
-Madison County is the only county in the region in which homeownership outpaced rentals among Black and Hispanic residents in recent years.
+For example, in Oswego County in 2022 there were nearly three times as many White owner-occupied households than White renter-occupied households.
+In the same year, there were over 11 times as many Black renter-occupied households as owner-occupied households in Cortland County.
+Madison County is the only county in the region in which homeownership outpaced rentals among Black residents in 2022.

-Homeownership is related to both economic wellbeing and wealth accumulation.
+Homeownership is related to both economic well-being and wealth accumulation.
 Homes typically increase in value over time and help people build equity, but people in poverty can rarely afford to become homeowners.
-Regional data show differences in poverty rates by race and ethnicity, as well as age and gender.
+Central New York data reveal large racial disparities in poverty rates, especially in Syracuse.
+A 2023 report ranked Syracuse the second worst city for economic disparity among Black residents, based in part on the homeownership gap.
 There are large concentrations of Black and Hispanic residents living below the poverty line in census tracts on the Southside and Westside of Syracuse.

 Why Does it Matter?